 Advance Planning for Hazards and Disasters

-The City of Bartlesville has joined forces with Washington County in the development of a county-wide, multi-hazard mitigation plan.
-(For Bartlesville, this will also serve as an update to the city’s 2011 Multi-Hazard Mitigation Plan.)
-The planning process began in January, with monthly meetings to discuss potential hazards and disasters and make recommendations for lessening their dangerous and damaging effects.
-The plan is being funded through a grant from the Federal Emergency Management Agency (FEMA).
-Once complete, Bartlesville and will be eligible for additional grants which can be used for projects such as safe rooms, generators, hail resistant shingles, shatterproof glass, elevation of utilities, relocation of structures, and more.
+In 2014, the City of Bartlesville joined forces with Washington County in the development of a county-wide, multi-hazard mitigation plan.
+The planning process began in January 2015, with monthly meetings to discuss potential hazards and disasters and make recommendations for lessening their dangerous and damaging effects.
+The plan was funded through a grant from the Federal Emergency Management Agency (FEMA) and adopted in 2016.
+Bartlesville is now eligible for additional grants which can be used for projects such as safe rooms, generators, hail resistant shingles, shatterproof glass, elevation of utilities, relocation of structures, and more.

 History of Hazard Mitigation Planning in Bartlesville